PhD in Sports Psychology Programs in Florida

 By pursuing a PhD in sports psychology, you could work on dissertation research, conduct and defend research, and complete courses in your concentration.
 A Doctorate in Sports Psychology aims to prepare students to work as a Certified Mental Performance Consultant, a personal trainer, or a performance psychologist.

-How long does it take to earn a Doctorate in Sports Psychology?
+How long does it take to earn a Doctorate in Sports Psychology in Florida?

 It could take 3 to 4 years, but may take as long as 7 years of full time study depending on the focus and how much the student goes to school each year.